Here’s a short guide showing you how to hide mounted drives from the Ubuntu Dock in Ubuntu 19.10 and 20.04 LTS.

 The change will take effect instantly and mounted drives showing on the Ubuntu Dock will instantly disappear from view.

-If you change your mind and want to enable mounted drives on the Ubuntu Dock in future, just rerun the same command, omitting the ‘false’ switch at the end:
+If you change your mind and want to re-enable mounted drives on the Ubuntu Dock in future, just rerun the same command, omitting the ‘false’ switch at the end like so:

 gsettings set org.gnome.shell.extensions.dash-to-dock show-mounts true